sgothel/direct_bt/README.md

 ## Building *Direct-BT*
-The project requires CMake 3.13+ for building and a Java JDK >= 11.

 This project also uses the [Jau Library](https://jausoft.com/cgit/jaulib.git/about/) as a git submodule, which has been extracted earlier from this project to better encapsulation and allow general use.